Clinton - New Auckland

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released for the financial year ended June 2022, Clinton - New Auckland had a median income among taxpayers of $61,862 and an average income of $76,470.
-These figures are among the highest in Australia, compared to $50,780 and $64,844 for Rest of Qld respectively.
-Based on Wage Price Index growth of 11.71% from June 2022 to March 2025, estimated median income is approximately $69,106 and average income is $85,425 as of March 2025.
-The 2021 Census shows household, family and personal incomes in Clinton - New Auckland cluster around the 57th percentile nationally.
-Income analysis reveals that 35.6% of residents (5,426 people) fall into the $1,500 - 2,999 income bracket, which is similar to the regional pattern where 31.7% occupy this range.
-After housing costs, 85.8% of income remains for other expenses.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Clinton - New Auckland had a median income among taxpayers of $61,862.
+The average income stood at $76,470 in this period.
+This is among the highest in Australia compared to levels of $50,780 and $64,844 across Rest of Qld respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $70,516 (median) and $87,168 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Clinton - New Auckland cluster around the 57th percentile nationally.
+Income analysis reveals that the $1,500 - 2,999 bracket dominates with 35.6% of residents (5,426 people).
+This pattern is similar to the region where 31.7% occupy this income range.
+After housing expenses, 85.8% of income remains for other expenses.

 Frequently Asked Questions - Income